cdrnet/Lokad.Cloud/Source/Lokad.Cloud.Framework/StorageClient/ReadMe.txt

-StorageClient is a cut-and-paste from the March 2009 CTP of the Windows Azure SDK.
+StorageClient is a cut-and-paste from the July 2009 CTP of the Windows Azure SDK.

 StorageClient
 --------------